FranzSingson/lego-store-cw/README.md

 - They can also remove a specific item from the basket or clear the cart.
 - Only registered users can continue to purchase products, verified through Auth0.
 - After payment, stock levels are updated.
 Out of stock products are displayed but not available for purchase.
 Indicates that they are coming back.
--Filter is partially completed due to minor issues, only filters, product type at the moment.
+- Filter is partially completed due to minor issues, only filters, product type at the moment.

 ## Details of design and implementation rationale